UANATACA/RA-REPO/ra_gui.md

 ## Workflow

-This section section presents the workflow for a common digital certificate generation with a step-by-step description of the API calls required.
+This section presents the workflow for a common digital certificate generation with a step-by-step description of the API calls required.

 The common digital certificate generation process involves the following steps: